Orange Tree Theatre

 The Orange Tree Theatre is a 180-seat theatre at 1 Clarence Street, Richmond in southwest London, which was built specifically as a theatre in the round.
 It is housed within a disused 1867 primary school, built in Victorian Gothic style.

 The theatre was founded in 1971 by its first artistic director, Sam Walters, and his actress wife Auriol Smith in a small room above the Orange Tree pub opposite the present building, which opened in 1991.

 Walters, the UK's longest-serving theatre director, retired from the Orange Tree Theatre in June 2014 and was succeeded as artistic director by Paul Miller, previously associate director at the Crucible Theatre in Sheffield.
 Tom Littler, previously artistic director at the Jermyn Street Theatre, took over from Miller in December 2022.

 The Orange Tree Theatre specialises in staging new plays and rediscovering classics.
 It has an education and participation programme that reaches over 10,000 people every year.

-Since 2014 the theatre has won ten Offies (Off West End Awards), five UK Theatre Awards and the Alfred Fagon Audience Award.
-It won the Empty Space Peter Brook Award in 2006 and 2015.
+Since 2014 the theatre has received ten Offies, five UK Theatre Awards and the Alfred Fagon Audience Award.
+It received the Empty Space Peter Brook Award in 2006 and 2015.